dcunited001/dcunited001.github.io/_drafts/great-people.md

 Now the informational advantage is available to those who can process the data.
-Whereas acquiring information used to be the barrier to overcome that signified opportunity, now it is the capacity for sifting through the data.
+Whereas acquiring information used to be the barrier to overcome that signified opportunity, now it is the capacity for sifting through the data to find the valuable nuggets.

+- paid access to distribute information to people in a targeted manner
+  - a.k.a. advertising in general

 The prevalence of social media represents ennumerable opportunities to network with customers, to learn from them, to understand how they think about your products and to observe the kinds of experiences your products create.
 But social media also presents itself as a huge vulnerability to business strategy.
-If you're not watching your message, you could be revealing a lot of information about business strategy.
+If you're not watching your message, you could be revealing a lot of information abou that business strategy.
 You could be projecting the wrong message and associations for your brand, confusing your customer's perception of brand identity or unintentionally diluting your brand's value.
+Branding is one of the most crucial aspects to tech products.

 Moving back towards the facets of great people, I enjoy watching interviews of founders or other great leaders today.
 I like watching